firebase/firebase-js-sdk/docs-devsite/auth.md

 If sign-in succeeded, returns the signed in user.
 If sign-in was unsuccessful, fails with an error.
 If no redirect operation was called, returns `null`<!-- -->.

-This method is not available in Node.js.
+This method does not work in a Node.js environment.

 <b>Signature:</b>